 Teradata Statistics Histograms – A Short Introduction

-Most of us are familiar with Optimizer’s confidence levels for statistics.
-Today I was surprised that “high confidence” doesn’t mean we will have a correct or almost correct estimation (given that the collected statistics are not stale).
-Although I still hope my observations could be related to a bug, I would like to share the following information with you.
+Many are familiar with Optimizer’s statistical confidence levels.
+I was recently surprised to discover that a “high confidence” rating does not guarantee a fully accurate estimation (provided the statistics collected are not stale).
+While I remain hopeful that my observations may be attributed to a bug, I wanted to share this information with you.

 The Optimizer can utilize gathered statistics for predicates used in WHERE clauses in various ways.

 Number of Other Values (i.e., not the most frequent in the histogram) / Distinct Other Values = Average Rows per Value